julienloizelet/ddev-playwright/README.md

 ## Basic usage

-### Add-on commands for `@playwright/test`
+### Add-on commands for `@playwright/test` package

 #### `ddev playwright-install`

 This command will install `playwright` and all dependencies in a Playwright folder defined by the environment variable `PLAYWRIGHT_TEST_DIR` of the `docker-compose.playwright.yaml` file.
 By default, `tests/Playwright` is used but you can modify this value to suit your needs.

-Before running this command, ensure that you have a `package.json` file in the Playwright folder.
+**Before running this command**, ensure that you have a `package.json` file in the Playwright folder.
 You will find an example of such a file in the `tests/project_root/tests/Playwright`folder of this repository.
 You will also find an example of a `playwright.config.js` file.

 If there is a `.env.example` file in the folder, it will be copied into a `.env` file (to be used with the `dotenv` package for example).